-The Council publishes a Risk Management Policy Statement, which sets out the principles, responsibilities and commitment to dealing with risk.
+The Council has adopted a Risk Management Policy Statement, which sets out the principles, responsibilities and commitment to dealing with risk.
 Backed-up by a detailed strategy, it is effectively the framework for the management of risk throughout the Council.